 So here are some travel tips that I would give to any newbie traveler of any sex really.
 These are all things that I wish I'd known, or tricks I've learned that have helped me out along the way, like things to do before you travel and tools I use to travel full-time.

-Traveling can be as easy, fun, and liberating as you want it to be, and there's absolutely no reason to be afraid or intimidated or find excuses not to go just because you're alone.
+Traveling can be easy, fun, and liberating, and there's absolutely no reason to be afraid or intimidated or find excuses not to go just because you're alone.
 In fact, sometimes it's better to be alone, because all you need is yourself to get started.

 “The man who goes alone can start today, but he who travels with another must wait till that other is ready.”

 First, do your homework.
 Research and gather information about your destination ahead of time.
 It's super easy to get print or digital guidebooks from Lonely Planet or Amazon that will tell you everything you need to know.